 - Christianity/Discipleship Explored offers a safe place to learn who Jesus is and why he matters.
 We offer this course at least once a year.

-- Stepping Stones runs the Muffin Morning program for teenage moms at our church every Wednesday from September to June.
+- Youth Unlimited - Young Families heads the Stepping Stones Program which runs the Muffin Morning program for teenage moms at our church every Wednesday from September to June.

 - Alcoholics Anonymous meetings occur every Wednesday evening in our classrooms upstairs.
 Enter through the back doors.